-Destinations include: Amsterdam, Cork, Jersey, Nantes, Florence, Antwerp, Dublin, London City, Paris and Rotterdam.
-These destinations depend on the airline who leases the aircraft, the airline would choose which destination
+Destinations include Amsterdam, Cork, Jersey, Nantes, Florence, Antwerp, Dublin, London City, Paris and Rotterdam.
+These destinations depend on the airline that leases the aircraft, the airline would choose which destination.

 In 2014, German investor Intro Aviation acquired CityJet.
 CityJet also operated mainly under its own name with a codeshare agreement with Air France and KLM.
 Cityjet offered over 480 flights a week to major European and UK business centres.CityJet's fleet of 28 aircraft, ten CRJ-900s are currently wet-leased to SAS Scandinavian Airlines.
 Other ACMI and charter clients are Brussels Airlines, Sunair, Royal Caribbean, Inghams, Sundio Group/Sunweb, Joe Walsh Tours and Sunway Holidays, employing a combination of SSJ 100-95 and ARJ-85 equipment.

 The carry-on baggage allowance for CityJet flights allows for passengers to take one item of carry-on baggage, along with an additional small item, such as a laptop or handbag.
 The combined weight of this baggage can't exceed 12kg.
 For passengers flying on the AVRO RJ85 or the Embraer E195 aircraft, carry-on baggage must fit within the dimensions of 55 25 x 35 cm.
 For passengers flying on ATR aircraft, carry-on baggage can't exceed the dimensions of 47.5 x 35 x 20 cm.

 The checked baggage allowance for CityJet flights is one 20kg bag for all passengers in all classes, except for infants, who are allowed one bag at 10kg.
 In addition to the 10kg checked bag, infants are also allowed one pushchair or buggy.